Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Introduction

 The resulting RMFTs are used to extrapolate the EoS to higher densities, beyond the range of validity of \chiEFT, and to model the behavior of neutron-rich matter found in neutron stars.
-The RMFT couplings can then be further constrained by comparing predictions for neutron star properties with astrophysical measurements, such as radio~\cite{Antoniadis:2013pzd,Cromartie:2019kug} or X-ray~\cite{Miller:2021qha,Riley:2021pdl} observations of masses and radii of heavy neutron stars, and extractions of the tidal deformability from gravitational-wave (GW) observations, e.g., GW170817~\cite{TheLIGOScientific:2017qsa,Abbott:2018gw170817}.
+The RMFT couplings can then be further constrained by comparing predictions for neutron star properties with astrophysical measurements, such as radio~\cite{Antoniadis:2013pzd,Cromartie:2019kug} or x-ray~\cite{Miller:2021qha,Riley:2021pdl} observations of masses and radii of heavy neutron stars, and extractions of the tidal deformability from gravitational-wave (GW) observations, e.g., GW170817~\cite{TheLIGOScientific:2017qsa,Abbott:2018gw170817}.

-The result of our work is a family of RMFTs that are well suited for neutron star phenomenology; they can be used in calculations of, e.g., r-mode spindown and neutron star cooling, as well as in neutron star merger simulations where the matter is generally neutron-rich but may explore a range of proton fractions as it is driven out of beta equilibrium in the first milliseconds of the merger.
-We provide our new EoSs in a publicly available tabular form on the CompOSE website~\url{https://compose.obspm.fr/} and the code needed to generate the tables and figures in a GitLab repository: \url{https://gitlab.com/ahaber/qmc-rmfx}.
+The result of our work is a family of RMFTs that are well suited for neutron star phenomenology; they can be used in calculations of r-mode spindown and neutron star cooling, as well as in neutron star merger simulations.
+In these simulations, the matter is generally neutron-rich but may explore a range of proton fractions as it is driven out of beta equilibrium in the first milliseconds of the merger.
+We provide our new EoSs in a publicly available tabular form on the CompOSE website~\url{https://compose.obspm.fr/eos/277} and the code needed to generate the tables and figures in a GitLab repository: \url{https://gitlab.com/ahaber/qmc-rmfx}.

 This paper is organized in the following way.
 In Sec.~\ref{sec:models} we describe the \chiEFT\ calculation of the low-density neutron-matter EoS, and the procedure that we follow to fit an RMFT to that data.
 In Sec.~\ref{sec:results} we present our main results, showing key physical properties of a sample of resulting RMFTs.
 Sec.~\ref{sec:conclusions} gives our conclusions.
 In all our calculations we use natural units, \mbox{$\hbar=c=k_B=1$}.